TinaLand/standford_cs224w_project/FINAL_REPORT.md

 ## 3. Model Architecture & Appropriateness

+This section presents our complete model architecture, from high-level system design to detailed component specifications.
+We explain why we chose each architectural component and how they work together to address the challenges of financial market prediction.

 ### 3.0 High-Level System Architecture

 Our complete system follows a modular pipeline architecture that integrates graph-based prediction with reinforcement learning for portfolio optimization.
 The high-level architecture consists of four main stages: